kds71/nw-builder/README.md

     -xr!*.swp -xr!%.gitignore

-You can replace it in config.json hash:
+You can replace it in `config.json`:

     "exclude": "new exclude string"